Written Tales

 The Poetic Form

 With this introduction, let’s explore the intriguing poetic form, the Ottava Rima.
-In the late 13th and 14th century the format emerged from its Italian roots and spread across Spain and Portugal.
+In the late 13th and 14th centuries, the format emerged from its Italian roots and spread across Spain and Portugal.
 Later, it found its way to England.
 Giovanni Boccaccio, a renowned writer and poet, played an influential role in establishing and popularizing the Ottava Rima in the 1300s because of its vast array of themes.
 They include religious motifs, heroic epics, cultural events, and adventure.
 Poets, the world over, embrace this versatile poetic form.
 It allows their creativity to flow while engaging their readers with its captivating structure.

 Giovanni Boccaccio’s literary legacy extends beyond his contributions to the Ottava Rima.
 Born in 1313 in Certaldo, Italy, he experienced a diverse lifestyle.
 With his deep understanding of human emotions and intricacies, he created one of his most influential works, “The Decameron.”
 This collection, written in the early 14th century, showcased his storytelling ability and brought him widespread recognition.
 Throughout his life, he composed numerous literary works.
 They included poetry, prose, and historical narratives, which showcased his versatility as a writer.
 Centuries after his passing, his work continues to inspire many with his profound observations into the human condition.